NaVaClustering/Experiments/README.md

 |[Isis Tweets]()  | Movie and TV Review |15000| 6000| - |

 \
 We propose a novel framework based on MVAE for general text clustering.
-NaVa(Neural attention Variational Autoencoder) is an unsupervised generative model of text which aims to extract a continuous semantic latent variable for each document.
+MVAE-BM (Mixture Variational Auto-Encoder of Boltzmann Machines) is an unsupervised generative model of text which aims to extract a continuous semantic latent variable for each document.
 In this way, our model presents a new structure capable of increasing its latent representation using a deep architecture and attention mechanism.

 <p align="center">
 <img align="center" src="https://github.com/NaVaClustering/Experiments/blob/main/figs/a.png">